bpmsg/ahp-os/README.md

 In your http root directory:
 `git clone https://github.com/bpmsg/ahp-os.git ahp` Modify `includes/config.php` to set your database and mail parameters.
+Set permission for config.php to 640.
 As a database, either **`sqlite`** or **`mysql`** (MariaDB) can be defined.
 If you expect to have less than hundred users, sqlite will work fine.If you use `mysql`, create an empty database first.
-**Note: For sqlite ensure php PDO drivers are enabled** You can check with phpinfo() under PDO, PDO support.
+**Note: For sqlite ensure php PDO drivers are enabled.**
+You can check with phpinfo() under PDO, PDO support.
 Run `db/ahp-sql-create.php` to create the necessary tables and triggers.

 ## Usage